isomerpages/govtech-stp/_travel-and-health-control-measures/04a-shn-sdf.md

 ### Guide to Determine the SHN End Date

 Reflected in the table below are three examples of how the SHN end date is typically calculated.
-You may alo [click here](/shn-calculator) to calculate the estimated end date of your SHN.
+You may also [click here](/shn-calculator) to calculate the estimated end date of your SHN.
 Travellers should note that the SHN comes into effect <u>immediately</u> on the day of its issuance.

 <table>